 Call for Papers

 The scientific sessions will be grouped into three clusters:

 - Lifestyles, Communication and Education

 The final report of the EC H2020 FORAM project, led by WRF on behalf of an international consortium, one year later identified important recommendations in the field of raw materials, and revealed a widely-felt need to improve international cooperation and governance, building on existing networks and initiatives.
-Steps to improve international cooperation will be discussed at the upcoming Raw Materials Summit in Berlin, May 2019, organized with EIT Raw Materials.
+Steps to improve international cooperation was discussed at the recent Raw Materials Summit in Berlin, May 2019, organized with EIT Raw Materials.

 UN Environment’s International Resource Panel is working on this topic as well and has reported trends and findings to the 2019 United Nations Environment Assembly, held in Nairobi in March 2019.
 The Ministerial Declaration of the 2019 United Nations Environment Assembly has reaffirmed that poverty eradication, promoting sustainable patterns of consumption and production and protecting the natural resource base of economic and social development are the essential requirements for sustainable development.
 Ministers have expressed their determination to improve national resource management strategies with an integrated full lifecycle approach to achieve resource-efficient and low-carbon economies.